 Mechanical forces on the Colon Intestine-Chip provide a more in vivo-relevant environment.
 Under dynamic conditions, cells differentiate into characteristic populations and structures, creating the intestinal barrier and forming microvilli.
 This is in contrast with conventional cell culture with limited and largely undifferentiated cell populations and a lack of physical stimuli.

-A human-based advanced cell model
+Human-based advanced cell model

 Through the combination of biopsy-derived colonoids and colonic endothelial cells, the Colon Intestine-Chip supports more human-like responses, overcoming species differences in animal models that impede human translation.